 Once accepted, the money could be sent to your bank account in minutes, however some lenders may include an extra charge for this service.
 Most loans are paid into your account on the same day and without any transaction charges.
 The time that it takes for the cash to be received in your account will depend on your bank’s policies and procedures.

 If you are over 18, receiving a regular income of £750 or more per month in full time employment, or £250 or more in part time employment, you are likely to meet the basic criteria.
 You will need a bank account with a valid debit card, be a UK resident and the lender must be able to prove your identity.
+If we cannot find you a lender that will accept your loan application, we may transfer you directly to alternative firms and services.
+These can range from guarantor loans to credit building tools which may incur a monthly cost if you choose to use them.

 We would not recommend you doing so.
 Lenders will require that you pay off your existing loan before approving you for a new loan.
 You should only borrow what you can afford to pay back on your next pay date to avoid further interest and charges and to avoid damaging your credit rating.